algolia/docsearch/docs/README.md

 ## Internals

-The documentation generation is not using any existing static websites generators, but custom javascript scripts.
+The documentation generation is not using any existing static websites generators, but custom JavaScript scripts.

 The main two entry points are `./scripts/build.js` and `./scripts/serve.js`.
 The second one adds a webserver with live-reload on top of the first one.

 ### HTML

-All markdown files situated in `./src` will be transformed into `.html` files in `./dist`.
+All Markdown files situated in `./src` will be transformed into `.html` files in `./dist`.
 They will be wrapped into the layout defined in their front-matter.

 All the headers will be converted to their respective `<hX>` tag, along with a unique `#id` to allow for easy anchoring.

-You can also use plain HTML inside those markdown files if you need more advanced styling.
+You can also use plain HTML inside those Markdown files if you need more advanced styling.

 ### Layouts